 As two-year-olds and young preschoolers develop language, play becomes more involved and interactive.
 Friendships can spring up over shared interests like building ramps together with blocks (cooperative play), or scrambling over a climbing structure.

-- Put away any toys that will be difficult for your child to share, or offer duplicates.
-Remember that sharing is hard at this age; conflicts are common, but generally short-lived.
+- Offer duplicates or put away any toys that will be difficult for your child to share.
+Remember that sharing is hard at this age and conflicts are common, but generally short-lived.
 Teach children how to share, but don’t insist on it.

 - Ensure children aren’t hungry or tired.

 - Support play and step in to help solve problems.
 Give your child clear ideas about what to say and do.
 For example, “You both want the toy, but Ainsley has it right now.
 You can wait for a turn or we can find another toy.
 What would you like to do?”

 How to Make Friends in Late Preschool and Kindergarten

 Around the age of four or five, children’s play becomes more complex.
 They enjoy pretend play (playing house or super heroes), board games, and active games.
 Some children like rough-and-tumble games.
 Other children may enjoy doing crafts together.
 Children are becoming more social at this age, and often prefer to play with other children of the same gender.
 They might also prefer certain personality types over others.